The Easy 8: Our Top Back to School Tips September 1, 2018

 As the long stretch of school summer holidays finally come to an end, thoughts turn to the new term and getting into the back to school mode.
-The stresses and strains of a new academic year can be just as difficult for parents as it is for kids so it is important that you start easing your way back into it by getting ahead a week or so before term starts.
+The change in routine can be just as difficult for parents as it is for kids so it is important that you start easing your way back into it by getting ahead a week or so before term starts.

 A long summer can knock routine out of kilter, so make sure you get the kids into good habits a week or two before term starts.
 Tucking them up 15-30 minutes earlier each night will mean you won’t have to worry them falling asleep at the breakfast table!

 Stick up a big calendar up in the kitchen with all school dates, extra activities, birthday parties, play dates, music lessons etc. Being forward-thinking will help you to move easily from a slower holiday mode into full-speed-ahead term time mode and allow you to get on top of things like packing sports kits the night before.

 3. Prep as much as you can the night before